Clickers for Learning and Teaching

 Limit the number of possible answers for each question.
 Five or fewer answers makes the question easier to digest.

 Use Peer Learning: Ask some questions twice.
-The first time should be done by the students individually, but without showing them the correct answer.
-Then, before asking the question again, allow the students to discuss the question with other students.
+The first time should be done by the students individually, but without showing the correct answer.
+Then, before asking the question again, allow the students to discuss the question in pairs.
+Display the feedback the second time around and use the moment to explore why your students have shifted their opinions.

-Discuss Student Responses: After showing the distribution of student responses, consider discussing results with the class, or allow students to discuss among themselves.
+Discuss Student Responses: After showing the distribution of student responses, consider discussing results with the class, or allow students to discuss with peers.
 Sometimes you may find it useful to review some previous content.

 Use Clickers as a Learning Tool: Don’t simply use clickers as a tool for graded quizzes.
-Engage students with clickers questions to stimulate more thoughtful discussion and higher-level thinking.
+Engage students with clicker questions to stimulate more thoughtful discussion and higher-level thinking.

 Accommodations for SAAR Students